benallfree/gobot/src/apps/pocketbase/helper/readme.md

 ## How package versioning works

-`gobot-pocketbase` is designed to work with any future version of `gobot`.
+`gobot-pocketbase` is designed to work with any future version of Gobot.

 The published versions of this package mirror the underlying versions of `pocketbase`.
 That means it is not possible to release updates to this package until/unless the underlying `pocketbase` project also releases a new version.